Dorothy Reed Mendenhall: Education

 Other than the teaching that she received from Gunning, Mendenhall also enrolled in art classes at Columbus Art School, as well as received tutoring by her grandmother from time to time.
-In 1891, Dorothy began her college education at Smith College, where she would later graduate in 1895.
+In 1891, Mendenhall enrolled at Smith College, from which she graduated in 1895.

-There, Mendenhall discovered her passion for medicine in a biology class during her sophomore year.
-After discovering that Johns Hopkins School of Medicine had begun to accept women, Dorothy took the required science courses at MIT and later applied to the school, becoming one of the very few women to attend at this time.
+At Smith College, Mendenhall discovered her passion for medicine in a biology class during her second year.
+After discovering that Johns Hopkins School of Medicine had begun to accept women, Mendenhall took the required science courses at MIT and later applied to the school, becoming one of the few women to attend at this time.
 This decision was made, in part, to help her family out of the financial burden they were facing due to overspending.
 While attending MIT, Mendenhall faced many negative attitudes and comments made by male students and professors, which equipped her with the ability to ignore the continued negativity, directed toward women in medicine, while she attended Johns Hopkins.

-Dorothy graduated fourth in her class in 1900 and was awarded a prestigious internship at Johns Hopkins Hospital, serving under William Osler.
-Originally, Dr. Osler told Dorothy the internship was "not a place for women," although he later said he did not want to be seen as hostile to women entering the medical school.
+Mendenhall graduated fourth in her class in 1900 and was awarded a prestigious internship at Johns Hopkins Hospital, serving under William Osler.
+Originally, Dr. Osler told Mendenhall the internship was "not a place for women", although he later said he did not want to be seen as hostile to women entering the medical school.
 Being accepted as a professional peer was a continual challenge to Reed in the male-dominated field of medicine at that time.
 Both professors and other students told her they thought that a medical education was "wasted" on a woman, since they thought she would eventually get married, have children, and never practice medicine.
-After receiving the opportunity from Osler, Paul Woolley, one of Mendenhall's colleagues, threatened to leave the city if she did not hand it over to him.
-This event would inspire Dorothy and further her drive for the medical profession as a woman.
+After Mendenhall was awarded the internship, Paul Woolley, one of her colleagues, threatened to leave the city if she did not hand it over to him.
+This event would inspire Mendenhall and further her drive for the medical profession as a woman.